davidlidebrandt/milestone-project-2/README.md

 * [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools)

-Chrome DevTools was heavily used throughout the project,  mainly by debugging and testing with help of the console and checking the responsivness of the page with their screen rendering tools.
+Chrome DevTools was heavily used throughout the project,  mainly by debugging and testing with help of the console and checking the responsiveness of the page with their screen rendering tools.

 ## Testing